The Unknown Probe:

 LOCATING A TP

-As well as this Probes and Thargoids Sensors can also be found in Non-human signal sources, although this isn’t the safest way Tom aqquire them.
-As Thargoid Vessles will most likely try to kill you.
-Non-Human Signal Sources Threat 5, and 2, found around Ammonia worlds in the Pleiades will have a high chance of a Thargoid Probe.
+Probes and Thargoids Sensors can be found in Non-human signal sources, although this isn’t the safest way to acquire them as if there is a Thargoid Vessel present it will most likely try to kill you.
+Non-Human Signal Sources Threat 5, 6 and 7 all have a chance to contain a TP.
+Threat 2 NHSS, found around Ammonia worlds in the Pleiades will have a high chance of a Thargoid Probe – these are most likely to spawn in Ammonia worlds near Merope.

-They have also been found orbiting planets with ammonia atmospheres in the Pleiades Sector, at locations marked as Anomalous Signals with Threat Level 2, the specific list of systems and bodies (with distance from Merope) is as follows:
+TP have also been found orbiting planets with ammonia atmospheres in the Pleiades Sector, at locations marked as Anomalous Signals with Threat Level 2, the specific list of systems and bodies (with distance from Merope) is as follows, though these seem to have been replaced by NHSS Threat 2 as of release 2.4:

 |Pleiades sector RO-Q B5-0||7||18.98|